What does ‘dual registered’ mean?

-A dual registered pupil is registered at, and attends, two schools part-time.
+A dual registered pupil is registered at, and attends, 2 schools part-time.

 Pupils can't be dual registered outside of England

-If a pupil has moved outside of England and will receive education outside of the country, remove them from your school's roll, even if only temporarily.
+If a pupil moves outside of England and receives education outside of the country, remove them from your school's roll, even if only temporarily.

 Read more about removing pupils from the school roll.